Sam Esmail: 2014–2020: Mr. Robot and Homecoming

+2021–present: Career expansion

 In September 2020, Esmail sold two dramas to ABC; in January 2021, a pilot was ordered for the first of those shows, Acts of Crime, but was not picked up by the network.
 In February 2020, it was also announced that Esmail would be producing a new television series with Homecoming collaborator Julia Roberts based on the Slow Burn podcast's coverage of the Watergate scandal.
 Titled Gaslit, production began in Spring 2021 and it premiered on Starz in April 2022.
-Also in 2020, it was announced that Esmail will direct a film adaptation of the novel Leave the World Behind for Netflix with Roberts.
-Production began in April 2022, at which time it was announced that the Obamas’ Higher Ground Productions had joined the project as producers.
+Also in 2020, it was announced that Esmail would direct a film adaptation of the novel Leave the World Behind for Netflix starring Julia Roberts, Mahershala Ali, Ethan Hawke and Myha'la Herrold.
+Production began in April 2022, at which time it was announced that Barack and Michelle Obama's Higher Ground Productions had joined the project as producers.

 In June 2021, it was announced that Peacock had picked up The Resort, a darkly comedic television series which features true crime stories that took place at resorts.
 First announced in 2020, Esmail, who serves as executive producer, developed the project with screenwriter Andy Siara.
 The eight episode series went into production in 2022.

+In November 2021 Peacock announced that Esmail is also developing a series for the Battlestar Galactica franchise for NBCU with Michael Lesslie as showrunner.
+In July 2024 it was announced that the development of the series has been cancelled.

 In March 2022, Apple ordered to series the television adaptation of the 1927 sci-fi classic Metropolis, to be written, directed, and produced by Esmail.
 The project was first revealed in 2016.
+On June 18, 2023, it was announced the project was canceled.